back to overview

 2. Taxonomic standardization

-Missing species from the phylogeny may be synonyms of accepted species names, and are therefore undetected in the phylogenetic tree.
+Missing species from the phylogeny may be synonyms of (current) accepted species names, and are therefore undetected in the phylogenetic tree.

-Let’s standardize the missing species names.
+Let’s try standardizing the missing species names.

 Write species missing from phylogeny into a vector

-specmissing <- unique(species[which(!species$species %in% palmtree$tip.label), c(2:5)])
+specmissing <- unique(species[which(!species$species_name %in% palmtree$tip.label), c(2:5)])

 head(specmissing)

-## spp_Id GENUS EPITHET species
+## spp_Id GENUS EPITHET species_name

 ## 1 550 Ammandra natalia Ammandra_natalia